 Long-Term Debt

-Total long-term liability decreased \$50,557 due to the decrease due to a paydown of debt, as shown in the table below.
+Total long-term liability increased \$103,178 due to the increase the net pension liability, as shown in the table below.
 More detailed information about the County Office's debt is presented in the notes to the financial statements.